 Key takeaway: Worry about criminals seeking financial reward.

 - Your biggest threat is an organised crime gang seeking financial gain.

 - They are likely to succeed through a phishing email that fools a staff member and/or by getting their hands on one of your passwords

-- And if they do access one of your systems, it is almost a 50/50 chance that it will be a web-based system like your email or CRM system.
+- And if they do access one of your systems, it is likely to be a web-based system like your email or CRM system.

 The key takeaway: Worry about a criminal sending an email that fools a staff member.
 And then worry about the systems they can access if they have a password.